 Without knowing it, we embody archetypal powers, leading us to fuller, richer expressions of ourselves.. in our dreams and in waking life.

-If you’ve taken the Lucid Dreaming Quiz, you have perhaps discovered your default lucid dreaming archetype.
-But of course, consciousness shifts in an instant.
+What’s your default lucid dreaming archetype?
+Of course, consciousness shifts in an instant.
 Check out all the archetypes below and notice which ones you resonate with, and which ones you don’t.

 When you embody the Philosopher, you value inquiry, reason, and abstract thinking in your lucid dreams.
 As a scientist, you ask questions and test hypotheses.
 You may use the dream for practicing waking life skills or discovering new solutions to your creative problems.
 When imbalanced, the Philosopher may distrust emotions in fear of losing self-awareness.
 You may also try to control too much in the dream, losing opportunities for spontaneous wisdom or healing imagery.
 In maturity, this powerful center of gravity is a prized form of consciousness allowing you to explore the dream with precision, artistry and focus to discover the nature of reality.